Johnson says: world needs pandemic treaty to ensure transparency

 “Therefore I think we all need to see as much as we possibly can about how that might have happened, the zoonotic questions that people are asking.
 I think we need as much data as possible,” he said.

-Reporting by Alistair Smout, Guy Faulconbridge and William James; Editing by Hugh Lawson
+Reporting by Alistair Smout, Guy Faulconbridge and William James; Editing by Hugh Lawson, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.